shawnps/mygengo-python/README.md

     easy_install mygengo

-myGengo also relies on httplib2, which can be installed through either of the above methods.
+Gengo also relies on httplib2, which can be installed through either of the above methods.
 If you're running on a version of Python prior to 2.6, you'll need to install simplejson as well.

-A version of myGengo for Python 3 is in the works, but as Python 3 isn't even quite deemed production ready/reliable yet, it's not the highest priority at the moment.
+A version of Gengo for Python 3 is in the works, but as Python 3 isn't even quite deemed production ready/reliable yet, it's not the highest priority at the moment.

 Tests - Running Them, etc
 ------------------------------------------------------------------------------------------------------
-myGengo has a full suite of Unit Tests.
+Gengo has a full suite of Unit Tests.
 To run them, grab the source, head into the mygengo directory, and execute the tests file with the Python interpreter, ala:

     python tests.py